Skip to content

 • If work is tied to an issue, follow the issue instructions explicitly.

 • Keep scope tight.
-If adjacent cleanup looks useful but is not required, propose a follow-up ticket instead of bundling it in.
+If adjacent cleanup is not required, propose a follow-up ticket instead of bundling it in.

 • Start the work on a dedicated branch, not on main.